Wing-e7/rasainitv1/data/nlu.md

 - Do you advertise in newspapers?
 - How do you plan on marketing your college ?
 - Do you work with any partners for your marketing needs ?
+- I was hoping to understand more about your marketing activities
+- Can you tell me about your marketing activities and how much you spend on it every season ?
+- Could you tell me about the marketing activities you perform ?

 ## intent:faq/ask_college
 - How old is your college ?